 Michele D'Amour and the Love Dealers.

 Ronnie Bishop is an American drummer most recently known for his work with Michael Powers.
 Bishop has an impressive history of working with jazz and blues artists in the Seattle area and beyond.

 Patrick McDanel started his music career as a professional trombone player before switching to bass after blowing out a sinus.
 He has toured nationally and internationally with various bands.

-Michele D’Amour and the Love Dealers have released two CDs: Sin Comin’ On, in February 2014, with three original songs penned by Michele; and Ante Up, comprised of ten originals written by Michele, in March 2015.
-The band enjoys performing for and interacting with audiences of all ages and is planning to release their third CD in early 2017.
+Michele D’Amour and the Love Dealers have released three CDs: Sin Comin’ On, in February 2014, with three original songs penned by Michele; Ante Up, comprised of ten originals written by Michele, in March 2015; and Lost Nights at the Leopard Lounge, with twelve originals, in June 2017.
+The band enjoys performing for and interacting with audiences of all ages.

 |Zakk DeBono and the Broken Circle